 Carry out a new menu presentation for the restaurant owner.

 Interview and select cooks for the team.

 The obvious one—cook.
 There have been cases where the chef took on the manager’s duties and almost stopped cooking.

 Control the serving of dishes.
 This doesn’t mean that he should personally check each dish, but the cooks should all be trained to do this, and he must conduct spot checks.

-Where to find a Chef?
+How to find a Chef?

 Don’t hesitate to search beyond your city, especially if it is not a capital or megapolis.
 Consider the option of inviting a chef from another city, or from abroad.
 Much depends on the salary you are ready to offer.
-On average, the chefs’ salaries in the US range from $29,940 to $65,048 per year.

 A foreign chef will always be trendy and an extra advantage, especially if the restaurant has an exotic or ethnic cuisine.
 If you plan, or have already opened, a fine dining restaurant and your budget allows you to invite a famous chef from abroad, then why not?
 Though for a restaurant with local cuisine and democratic pricing, this would be irrational.